clirdlf/ndsa.org/groups/formation.md

 * Formal dissolution will be discussed and approved by the Leadership team.

 ### Group Outputs
-* Groups looking to produce a report or similar shall work with the Communications, Outreach, and Publications Working Group on how to publish their work.
+* Groups looking to produce a report or similar shall work with the Communications and Publications Working Group on how to publish their work.
 Outputs are reviewed and copy-edited to ensure accuracy, style, and consistency across NDSA publications.
 * Reports will be reviewed by the Leadership team as well as the NDSA community as appropriate.
 * Reports will use NDSA branding as determined by the Communications and Publications Working Group.

-<font size="1">[page last updated: June 2020]</font>
+<font size="1">[page last updated: May 10, 2021]</font>